scare376/CoversDB/README.md

 Kavita has the ability to use Publisher images.
 You can upload your own in assets/publishers/publishers.txt.
 See the readme in that folder to understand the syntax.
 You can view all available Publishers [here](https://www.kavitareader.com/publishers/).

 ### People/Character Covers
-Kavita has the ability to download dynamically covers of authors, artists, etc from this repo.
+Kavita has the ability to download dynamically covers of authors, artists, etc from this repository.
+Open people.yml and add a new entry or update an existing.

+#### If there is a conflict where one name matches another or another alias
+You can handle it X